 Oslo city, as one of the most expensive cities in the world, absolutely offers many awesome attractions to see and things to do for FREE!

-Many tourist have avoided coming to this amazing fjord city, for many of the same reasons, it’s a very expensive city.
+Many tourists have avoided coming to this amazing fjord city, for many of the same reasons, it’s a very expensive city.
 So I decided to write this article to give a little insight of all the awesome things you can experience here in Oslo, for free (or almost free).

 The green city